daguenther/Z2A/Procedures/Getting Started.md

 This [article](https://help.ubuntu.com/community/DynamicDNS) explains how to go about setting a Dynamic IP address on your server

+Once you have this you need to log into NameCheap and tell it to talk to your Dynamic DNS client.
+For more information [see this knowledgebase](https://www.namecheap.com/support/knowledgebase/category.aspx/11/dynamic-dns)

 ## School computers (I3)
 1. Determine what software you want all students to have

 	You will need to think about what you want students to be able to do with their computers, and then establish a list of software that meets those requirements.

-2. Reccommend hardware to parents
+2. Recommend hardware to parents

 	Not all computers are equal in power and usability.
-Reccommending specific hardware to parents helps them decided what to purchase for their child.
+Recommending specific hardware to parents helps them decided what to purchase for their child.

 3. Implement BYOD